 Setting up an official WeChat account as an international business can be a somewhat confusing affair.
 In China, WeChat is known as Weixin and only if you have an account on Weixin will your posts be seen by consumers in China.
 This is due to Chinese internet regulation, also known as the Great Firewall, that Tencent needs to adhere to.

-Apply for a WeChat official account via a WeChat partner using your overseas (i.e. outside of China) legal entity.
+The first option is to apply for a WeChat official account via a WeChat partner using your overseas (i.e. outside of China) legal entity.
 Please note that you can only apply for a Service Account through this process.
 Tencent decides on these whitelisting applications on a case-by-case basis.
 While it can take up to three months for the account application to go through, it gives you full control over your followers from the moment the account is created.

-You can use your own legal entity in China to open a WeChat official account.
-This is the best solution for an international company that already has a local legal entity in China, as Chinese consumers often deem a WeChat account owned by a brand with a local presence as very trustworthy.
+For international businesses that already have a local legal entity in China, this is the best option.
+This is because Chinese consumers often deem a WeChat account owned by a brand with a local presence as very trustworthy.
 The disadvantage of this approach is that you need to have your Chinese legal entity already to be eligible to apply via this route – a process that can be time-consuming and complex.